New Student Advising Checklist

 - taken your math, language and chemistry placement exams?

 - transferred your AP, IB or other course credits?

 - kept a list of questions you’re itching to ask us?

-Then you’re ready for your call!
-Remember that if you get stuck or develop urgent questions before your call, you can contact the Advising Office or chat with a peer advisor on Facebook.
-When it’s time for your advising call, you’ll find it helpful to have access to the web, your notes & worksheets, and a pen.
+Then you’re ready for your session!
+Remember that if you get stuck or develop urgent questions before your session, you can contact the Advising Office.
+When it’s time for your advising session, you’ll find it helpful to have access to the web, your notes & worksheets, and a pen.

-When we call, we’ll ask a few questions about you and why you chose Dickinson, and then we’ll focus on your courses.
-By the end of your Summer Advising experience, you will be able to: describe (with confidence!) the state of your emerging intellectual interests; explain (with confidence!) whether and how they relate to other aspects of your life; find academic information on department websites and Banner; and explain the decisions you made for fall 2018.
+When we meet, we’ll ask a few questions about you and why you chose Dickinson, and then we’ll focus on your courses.
+By the end of your New Student Advising experience, you will be able to: describe (with confidence!) the state of your emerging intellectual interests; explain (with confidence!) whether and how they relate to other aspects of your life; find academic information on department websites and Banner; and explain the decisions you made for Spring 2024.